PATIENT IDENTIFICATION

 Wants less frequent dosing

-Husband, dad, aeronautical engineer, RMS patient; initiated
+Walt: husband, dad, aeronautical engineer, RMS patient; initiated KESIMPTA in 2021

-Being diagnosed with RMS was overwhelming.
+Being diagnosed with relapsing MS was overwhelming.

 Clinical factors: